 Section 7.
 WORKERS COMPENSATION LEAVE.
-A permanent employee injured on the job and eligible for Workers Compensation benefits shall retain all right to his/her previously held position and shall be entitled to leave without pay for a period of up to nine (9) months following the date of the injury.
-At the employer's discretion, an additional three (3) months leave without pay may be granted.
+A permanent employee injured on the job and eligible for Workers Compensation benefits shall retain all right to their previously held position and shall be entitled to leave without pay for a period of up to three (3) months following the date of the injury.
+At the Employer's discretion, additional leave without pay may be granted.